Ruth Lawlor

 Patricia Thornton, Peidong Sun & Chris Berry eds.
 2017.
 Red Shadows: Memories and Legacies of the Chinese Cultural Revolution (Cambridge: Cambridge University Press).

-Books in progress in English
+Upcoming Books in English

 The CCP Mind: A Hidden Story.